Last Updated on March 8, 2023 by Sam

 There are a number of walking routes to enjoy at Mount Fløyen, but if you want to do these you may be better off waiting until the next day.
 With some luck you may even get to spot some mountain goats on your visit!
 Click here to find out more about the walking routes at Mount Fløyen!

-Tickets for a return trip on the Bergen Funicular cost 90 NOK for adults and 45 NOK for children.
+Tickets for a return trip on the Bergen Funicular cost 160 NOK for adults and 80 NOK for children in 2023.
 If you’re visiting during the summer months it’s a good idea to buy your tickets online in advance as then you won’t have to queue to buy tickets when you’re actually there.
 Click here to buy your tickets for the Bergen Funicular on the Fløyen website!

-How you spend your second day in Bergen depends on whether you took the funicular on day one.
+How you spend your second day in Bergen and this one week Norway itinerary depends on whether you took the funicular on day one.
 If you didn’t get chance to do it then this should be a priority as it’s one of the best things to do in Bergen.

 A lovely spot to visit when you get the chance is Bryggen, a historic district home to a series of colourful wooden buildings lined up along Vågen harbour.
 These buildings are the city’s most famous attraction and are listed as a UNESCO World Heritage Site.